psholtz/Puzzles/ruby/mazes/maze1/README.txt

  (N,S,E,W) = (1,2,4,8)

-Note that this scheme can easily be extended to three dimension, by assigning values 16 and 32 to "up" and "down" respectively.
+Note that this scheme can easily be extended to three dimensions, by assigning values 16 and 32 to "up" and "down" respectively.

 The algorithm itself is a simple recursive backtracking scheme: